 Use Wide and Ultra Wide in your pictures

-Have you ever taken a photo only to realize later that someone’s face was cut off?
-That won’t be a problem with the Galaxy S10 series because all 4 types have the Wide and Ultra Wide features in their rear camera.
+Have you ever taken a photo only to realize later that part of someone’s face was cut off?
+That won’t be a problem with the Galaxy S10 series because all four types have the Wide and Ultra Wide features in their rear camera.
 Just like their names suggest, these features let you get more width in your pictures.

 To change between Wide and Ultra Wide, open the Camera app and then navigate to the rear camera.
 Tap either Photo or Video and then choose your desired width for the picture.

-Tap Wide (the icon with 2 trees) for the standard amount of width.
+Tap Wide (the icon with two trees) for the standard amount of width.

-Tap Ultra Wide (the icon with 3 trees) for a wider picture that will capture even more.
+Tap Ultra Wide (the icon with three trees) for a wider picture that will capture even more.